 And just like sugar, there’s some leeway when it comes to labeling you should also know about[*]:

-No added sugar and sugar free foods must include the amount of sugar alcohols (in grams) on the Nutrition Label by law now.
+No added sugar and sugar-free foods must include the number of sugar alcohols (in grams) on the Nutrition Label by law now.

 So if you’re quickly glancing at the nutrition label and happily see 0g of sugar, yet you fail to subtract these from the true total carb count, it’s no wonder your macros are off.